Home / Blog / College Life / Guide to College Dorm Move-Out Day

 4. Pack and Label Boxes

 Pack items carefully to prevent damage during the move.
 Be sure to pack heavier items at the bottom of the boxes.
-Fill any empty spaces with packing paper to prevent shifting.
+Fill any empty spaces with packing paper or packing peanuts to prevent shifting or damage during transit.

 As you pack, label each box with what you’ve placed inside.
 This will make unpacking next semester or at your next location so much easier.